neopragma/rpn_kata/NOTES.md

 - separated RPNLogic module from spec
 - Refactor: let's create a stack so we can do some work, and instead of returning input (degenerate) let's copy onto the stack.
+- let's see about pulling a strategy class out of this...
+- into a Map() ?
+Nope, don't like iterators, let's use Object